wendykan/techparent/content/post/2019-07-13-how-to-not-quit-job.md.md

 # How to not quit your job after maternity leave

-> Disclaimer: I am extremely fortunate to have a well paying job, very helpful social circle, and super supportive employer to explore and find what I like to do in my career.
-I wanted to note down my journey to let others prepare for this transition in case things don’t line up as lucky as this.
+> Disclaimer: I am extremely fortunate to have a well paying job, very helpful social circle of mom friends, and super supportive employer to empower me to explore what I like to do in my career.
+I wanted to note down my journey to let others prepare for this transition in case things don’t line up like this.

 Lately, I have transitioned into a different role at work (within the same company) and couldn’t be happier!
 I feel so refreshed every day and so productive at work.
 In my previous role, even though I really loved the job, I had been with the same job for 4+ years and felt that I had plateaued and was seriously burned out.